Resources for investors

 Businesses raising money under the Early-Stage Business Registration Exemption with a dealer

 Dealers connect investors with opportunities to invest in businesses raising money by selling securities.
 A registered dealer is subject to certain requirements under securities laws, including obligations, among others, to know their clients, understand the securities they’re selling and the underlying business, to only recommend investments that are suitable for their clients, and to address conflicts of interest in the best interest of the client.
-While a dealers must satisfy these conditions, investors should consider their own personal and financial circumstances, risk tolerance, and risk capacity, and carefully consider whether an investment in an early-stage business is right for them.
+While dealers must satisfy these conditions, investors should consider their own personal and financial circumstances, risk tolerance, and risk capacity, and carefully consider whether an investment in an early-stage business is right for them.

 In addition to raising capital from Accredited Investors and Self-Certified Investors, a business raising money with a dealer under the exemption may be able to access different types of investors and rely on other prospectus exemptions.
 For more information on the types of prospectus exemptions, refer to the OSC’s Get Smarter About Money website: Types of prospectus exemptions | GetSmarterAboutMoney.ca